Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 DataTable will automatically render provided menu items.

 _Please refer to [ContextMenu](https://www.npmjs.com/package/ng2-alfresco-core)
-documentation for more details on context actions format and behavior._
+documentation for more details on context actions format and behaviour._

 #### showRowActionsMenu event